AngelKitty/IDA7.0/README.md

 ##### Red Hat Enterprise Linux 7.2

-IDA will require the following packages to be installed, in order to run properly on RHEL 7.2 (and probably any other RPM-based distribution) :
+IDA will require the following packages to work properly on RHEL 7.2 (and probably any other RPM-based distribution) :

 ```shell
 redhat-lsb-core.i686